-When wide band audio is being used, the following wide band codecs, widely used in IP based voice networks, shall be supported as described in the tables below.
-Codecs in the Group 1 column in each table MUST be supported for both transmission and reception across the NNI.
-Codecs in the Group 2 columns in each table SHOULD be supported for both transmission and reception across the NNI.
+When wide band audio is being used, the following codecs shall be supported as described in the tables below.
+Codecs in the Group 1 column MUST be supported for both transmission and reception across the NNI.
+Codecs in the Group 2 column SHOULD be supported for both transmission and reception across the NNI.

 Table 5.4 - Mandatory and Optional Wideband Codecs